mbheinen/bpa-ipf-tsp/README.md

     $ yum install motif
     $ yum install motif-devel

-This project uses CMake.
+This project uses [CMake](http://www.cmake.org).
 CMake is a multi-platform build tool that can generate build files for many different target platforms.
-See more info at http://www.cmake.org.
 CMake recommends doing "out of source" builds, that is, the build files are separated from your sources.
 This is convenient when doing development because there is no need to clean out compiled stuff (e.g. object files and executables) from the source tree.
 To do this, you create a `build/` directory at the top level of the project and everything gets built there.
 This allows you to just delete the `build/` directory when you're done.
 Doing a checkout and compile of this repository is done as follows:

     $ git clone https://github.com/mbheinen/bpa-ipf-tsp
     $ cd bpa-ipf-tsp